capablemonkey/dwolla-devportal/app/guides/sandbox-setup/index.md

 ## Overview

 1. Create a master Sandbox account with a valid email address belonging to you.
-2. Use your master account and the Sandbox Admin interface to create a child account with funds and attached bank accounts.
+2. Use your master account and the Sandbox Console interface to create a child account with funds and attached bank accounts.
 3. Create API credentials using the child sandbox account.

 <nav class="pager-nav">